 STEP 1 – standard crunch and hamstring stretch

-The roll up requires strength in the “6-pack” muscles, which the crunch works.
-It also requires the ability to curl through the spine one vertebra at a time, sometimes called “segmental control”.
+The roll up requires strength in the “6-pack” muscles and the ability to curl through the spine one vertebra at a time, sometimes called “segmental control”.
 So we’re going to start by doing crunches, focusing on making it a curling movement.

 - Lie with knees bent, feet flat on the floor about hip distance apart

 - Put your hands behind your head.
-You should just be supporting the head, not pulling on it.
 Keep your elbows out to the side.

 - Engage your abdominal muscles and start to lift your head and shoulders off the floor.
-Concentrate on making it a curling movement, peeling the spine off the floor one segment at a time.
+Peel your spine off the floor one segment at a time.

-- When the shoulder blades have left the floor, start to reverse the movement.
-Again, it should be a smooth, curling movement.
-Ease the spine back down one vertebra at a time.
+- When your shoulder blades have left the floor, start to reverse the movement.
+Ease your spine back down one vertebra at a time.

 - Practice 3 times a week and aim to get up to 30 crunches

-The roll-up finishing position needs good flexibility in the hamstrings (muscles at the back of the thigh), so we need to work on this.
+The roll-up finishing position needs flexibility in the hamstrings, so we need to work on this.

 Muscles should always be warm before stretching..
 Do this stretch when you are warm from exercise or general activities like walking or household chores.
 Alternatively, see this post for some good warm up exercises.